 1. Reader: You get a reader when you initially start CGM therapy.

-2. Sensors and Transmitter (Ongoing Supplies): Your sensors will be provided monthly or quarterly regardless of your system.
+2. Sensors and Transmitters (Ongoing Supplies): Your sensors will be provided monthly or quarterly regardless of your system.
 The Dexcom G6 also has a transmitter, which is provided quarterly.

 Typically, your CGM reader and supplies will be covered under the medical benefit of your insurance.
 This means what you owe will depend on your deductible and out-of-pocket limits.
 This can sometimes mean your insurance doesn’t pay anything towards your CGM reader and supplies (you pay the entire cost), and it can sometimes mean the insurance pays the entire amount (you pay no cost).